HughP/dnj-corpus/README.md

 * __Characters __ are single unicode code points.
 * A __linguistic description__ would include phonetic or phonological details for the characters used in the encoding of the text.
 * A list of __phonemes__ is a list of unique and distinctive sound units in a language.
 Many times an alphabet is based on a list of phonemes.
 But to the extent that two typographical characters are used together in a pattern to indicate when co-occurring that they represent a phoneme then an alphabet might have fewer __letters__/components than a list of phonemes in the same language.
 * A __writing system description__ includes things like *casing correspondences*, *usage rules for casing*, *punctuation characters*, *usage rules for punctuation marks*, *letters*, *numbers*, and *characters used in Internet use*, with their Unicode code points used in technical encodings.
 A writing system description, more than just an orthography is needed to fully support a language on digital tools.
-It is necessary for creating a __Locale__ description and is useful for creating a custom Keyboard layout, and _other Natural Language Processing Tools_. <!-- not yet defined are  "graphemes", "multi-graphs", "diacritics", "digraphs", "digram", "encoding" -->
+It is necessary for creating a __Locale__ description and is useful for creating a custom Keyboard layout, and _other Natural Language Processing Tools_. <!-- not yet defined are  "graphemes", "multi-graphs", "diacritics", "digraphs", "digram", "encoding", "dipthong" -->
 *  The following characters are used to provide special meaning to text outside of tables:
  * Content within square brackets denotes either phonetic representations or ISO639-3 codes  `[]`.
   *  Content within forward slashes denotes phonemic representations `//`.